Formasitchijoh/Agri-Tec/README.md

 # Agri-Tec
-Agri_Tec is a GitHub repo for an agricultural tech project, streamlining and modernizing the industry.
+Agri-Tec is a GitHub repo for an agricultural tech project, streamlining and modernizing the industry.
 It connects farmers, buyers, and delivery services through an integrated platform.